-Before the Commission is an Application by Avista Corporation ("Avista" or "Company") seeking authority to implement a one-year pilot program for the remote disconnection and reconnection of customers to its system.
-Avista has also requested a limited waiver of Utility Customer Relations Rule 311.04 and 311.05 (IDAPA 31.21.01.311.04 and 311.05) related to the final customer notification prior to disconnection.1
+On August 31, 2007, Avista Corporation ("Avista" or "Company") filed an Application seeking approval to implement a one-year pilot program for the remote disconnection and reconnection of customers to its system.
+Avista also requested a limited waiver of Utility Customer Relations Rule 311.03 and 311.04 (IDAPA 31.21.01.03 and .04) related to the final customer notification prior to disconnection.
+The Company requested that its Application be processed through Modified Procedure.
+IDAPA 31.01.01.201-.204.